OpenMined/PyDentity/README.md

 ![Endgame](./images/endgame.png)

-In this repo, we're building a [Distributed Trust System for Privacy Preserving Machine Learning](https://arxiv.org/abs/2006.02456).
+In this repo, we're extending a [Distributed Trust System for Privacy Preserving Machine Learning](https://arxiv.org/abs/2006.02456) to work with PySyft.
 We're using HL-Aries Agents to establish an end-end encrypted channel which will facilitate syft communications.
 We can then extend this with credentials and governance systems.

 # Requirements